Notable People

 George Costanza worked because Alexander never treated him as a cartoon

 The Television Academy's awards page for Alexander offers the blunt numerical proof.
 He received eight Emmy nominations, including seven for playing George Costanza on Seinfeld between 1992 and 1998.
-Awards are not the whole story, but in this case they point toward something genuine.
+Awards are not the whole story, but in this case they point toward craft.
 Industry peers could see the degree of control in the performance.

 George Costanza is easy to remember as a bundle of panic, lying, vanity, and self-pity.
 What Alexander added was detail.
 He made George's resentment feel improvised in the moment, as if each humiliation were arriving fresh, even inside a sitcom designed around repetition.
 He knew how to shrink his body, pop his eyes, delay a line half a beat, and let false confidence collapse into pleading.